 For example, if a flood washed out a road and you crossed someone’s property in your vehicle to get to safety, an experienced Dallas criminal defense lawyer could successfully argue that you had no choice but to enter the property.
 Keep in mind, however, that you’re likely to be held financially responsible for any damage you inflicted on the property, such as a broken fence.

-If you’ve been charged with trespassing or any other type of crime in Texas, your best defense is to contact an experienced criminal defense lawyer at the Law Office of Broden & Mickelsen in Dallas as soon as possible.
+If you’ve been charged with trespassing or any other type of crime in Texas, your best defense is to contact an experienced criminal defense lawyer at the Broden & Mickelsen, LLP in Dallas as soon as possible.

 Prior results cannot and do not guarantee or predict a similar outcome with respect to any future case.